Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 </div>

 Lightning flows gently into an object of your choice within range, allowing you to move it as it takes on a modicum of life for a moment.
 You may move the object and perform any straightforward feat of dexterity such as opening doors, setting a table or approximately tossing an object.
 You may not activate magical items in this fashion and the force exerted by this effect is limited by your own strength.
 You may not perform any particularly challenging tasks in this fashion: anything which would require a skill check, such as picking a lock, carefully stealing an item or breaking open a door is beyond its capacity.
-When you cast this spell, you may move the object up to 30 feet, although it falls harmlessly to the ground shortly afterwards.
+When you cast this spell, you may move the object up to 6 tiles, although it falls harmlessly to the ground shortly afterwards.

 You may not make attacks or wield weapons in this way.